Rangers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 48 hits with 15 doubles, a triple, six home runs, 12 walks and 27 RBI.
-He's also stolen six bases.
+- Reynolds has 15 doubles, a triple, six home runs, 13 walks and 27 RBI (50 total hits).
+He has swiped six bases.

 Reynolds Recent Games